sebcza/warsaw-stops/README.md

 And get deatails about stop by id:
  - api/BusStop/{id}

+Solution include:
+ - WebService,
-WebService, Windows Phone Application, Angular2 (in feature)
+ - Windows Phone Application,
+ - Angular2 (in feature)
+ - Xamarin App (in feature)